AnandChowdhary/writing/graduation-project.md

 Although digital calendars have been the standard office tool for professionals, they are currently unable to bridge the communication gap between the end user and the invitees.
 Current scheduling products also lack a holistic solution to calendaring due to a wide variation in people’s meeting needs.
 Thus, end users have to rely upon emailing to communicate meeting details effectively, wasting otherwise productive man-hours.

-### Currently available scheduling assistants
+### Currently available scheduling tools

 The previous section highlights that although there is a multitude of scheduling softwares available, they are not EIVAs and therefore lack the potential benefit that personalized AI technology could bring.
 Today, there are early products available in the market that have some features of an EIVA, like automatically responding to emails and recommending meeting times based on multiple calendars.

+Microsoft’s Cortana, though primarily a speech-based assistant targeted towards consumers, has calendaring and scheduling features as well.
+Cortana has built-in Office 365 capabilities, Microsoft’s enterprise solution that includes integrated email accounts with calendars.
+Apart from being available on mobile devices, Cortana is also built into Windows 10, which has over 400 million users.
+Similarly, Amazon’s Alexa and Apple’s Siri also have scheduling features.

-The industry leader is x.ai, a New York-based startup founded in 2014 that has raised over $40 million in venture capital.
+The leader in the AI-powered scheduling assistant industry is x.ai, a New York-based startup founded in 2014 that has raised over $40 million in venture capital.
+Using the service, customers can select between Amy and Andrew, a female and male virtual assistant respectively.
+A major competitor to x.ai is Clara by Clara Labs, a similar virtual assistant for scheduling over email.
+Clara can also send email reminders to confirm attendance and find available conference rooms in an office.

-_More information here
+In the Netherlands, a popular service called Datumprikker allows users to send meeting invitations, allowing guests to select their preferred times.
+Calendly, an Atlanta-based startup, currently leads this category, although their product is focused on one-on-one meetings as opposed to Datumprikker’s preference for multiple guests.

+There are also highly specialized solutions available.
+For example, in the travel space, Mezi uses a chatbot interface to ask the user questions, and can book their flights and hotels automatically and add them to the user’s calendar.
+In the high-tech space, Google’s Duplex uses advanced neural text-to-speech and speech recognition to place real phone calls to businesses to schedule appointments.

+## Methods and Techniques

+Regardless of whether the professional or their assistant schedules appointments, the time wasted is not insignificant.
+According to the European Commission, the average Dutch small or medium-sized enterprise (SME) employs 3.2 people [5].
+If each employee attends 7 meetings per week (which is the average for professionals), 26 otherwise productive hours are wasted every month in scheduling meetings [6].
+This costs the company over €450 in lost time, based on the average wage of €17.6 per hour [7].
+This adds up to almost €2.25 billion per year for the SME industry as a whole, and the numbers are even higher for larger enterprises.
+University of Twente, for example, employs 3,150 professionals, adding up to over €400,000 in lost time per year.

+### Modern web applications

+_This section will talk about the methods and techniques of modern webapps, using different stacks, deploying PWAs, etc.
 _

+## Ideation

+_This section will show the ideation stage of development, including many cycles of prototypes and mockups for the app UI, the system architecture, etc.
+_

-## Methods and Techniques
+## Specification

+_This section will discuss the specifics on how the EIVA will be built_

 ### Tasks required in scheduling by an EIVA